paulmillr/noble-hashes/README.md

 The library will be audited by an independent security firm in the next few months.

+The library has been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
+You can run the fuzzer by yourself to check it.

 A note on [timing attacks](https://en.wikipedia.org/wiki/Timing_attack): *JIT-compiler* and *Garbage Collector* make "constant time" extremely hard to achieve in a scripting language.
 Which means *any other JS library can't have constant-timeness*.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.

 We consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading rootkits with every `npm install`.
 Our goal is to minimize this attack vector.